lemtzas/TCSS372Wi2013-Project/README.txt

 Other than that, I had some difficulty grappling with the ANSI Escape Codes to make a decent UI.
 I really should have started earlier and used nCurses.

 ### Lawrence ###
+Definitely putting this off hurt.

+My biggest problem is my lack of C knowledge.
+I wish i could have contributed more with the hours i spent on this project.